 A bookkeeper will put together up-to-date financials and cash flow.
 Using software like QuickBooks, they = keep track of every dollar coming in and going out, and keep their finger on the pulse of the business in all transactional aspects.
 They can reconcile purchase orders, pay and track bills, manage accounts receivable and payable, and handle payroll.

 For serious players with long-term aspirations for their company, or those who are financially involved in more than one venture, you’ll want to engage an accountant.
 Accountants add way more value to a business than just during tax season.
 An accountant will take the time to study the ins and outs of your business and advise you on how best to structure your business well before it’s time to file taxes.
 They can advise you on purchasing decisions to help you keep as much of your hard-earned money as possible.
 Their understanding of your company within the financial landscape will identify potential liabilities and open you up to opportunities.

 Of course, accountants do taxes too.
 Don’t be the IRS horror story among your network.
 Accountants and CPAs will look for red flags in your financials that could prompt an audit by the IRS and make sure your books are clean.
 And if you do get audited, your accountant will have a relationship with the IRS and any tax attorney contacts you may need.

 Retire the Excel spreadsheet

-Thrasio itself is scaling rapidly.
-We’ve gone from about 60 employees to 600 in two years.
-The motto touted by Co-CEO, Carlos Cashman, has always been “hire higher.”
+Thrasio itself scaled rapidly – growing from about 60 employees to 600 in 2 years.
+The motto touted by CEO Carlos Cashman has always been “hire higher.”
 That is to say, build the foundation of your company by making intelligent hires.
 Bring on people who can be in leadership positions, build teams of their own, and most importantly, bring on people who are smarter than you.